USS San Jacinto (1850): European service, 1852–1854

 No record of San Jacinto's commissioning ceremony has been found, but her first commanding officer, Captain Thomas Crabbe, reported aboard on 18 November 1851.
 The earliest page of the ship's log which has survived is dated 26 February 1852, but San Jacinto's service began earlier.
 Some evidence suggests that the frigate got under way for test runs late in 1851.

 Built as an experimental ship to test new propulsion concepts, the screw frigate was plagued by balky engines and unreliable machinery throughout her career.
 Yet, San Jacinto crowded her record with interesting and valuable service.

 The steamer sailed from New York on New Year's Day, 1852, and headed for Norfolk, Virginia on a trial voyage to test her seaworthiness and machinery before heading across the Atlantic for service in the Mediterranean Sea.
 She encountered heavy weather during the passage to Hampton Roads, and one of her engines was disabled.
-After repairs at the Norfolk Navy Yard, the frigate finally passed between the Virginia Capes on 3 March and headed for Cadiz, Spain.
+After repairs at the Norfolk Navy Yard, the frigate finally passed between the Virginia Capes on 3 March and headed for Cádiz, Spain.
 However, chronic engine problems hampered the ship during her operations in European waters; and she returned to Philadelphia, Pennsylvania on 5 July 1853.
 She was decommissioned there on the 13th for installation of new machinery.

 Four days after recommissioning on 5 August 1854, San Jacinto sailed eastward to try her new engines.
 Following repairs at Southampton, England, she resumed her cruise in European waters.